jordan ‘98.

 every game.

-no cable.
+still no cable.

 “fuck big cable,” i said.

-Halliburton’s was on a tear, until he tore his achilles.
+until he tore his achilles.

-that game one last second shot?
+but that game one last-second shot?

 —good.

-first one in the Finals since jordan.
+first one in the Finals since Jordan.

-never sleep on the underdog.
+don’t sleep on the underdog.

 a few years later